fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/hLhjhft8/) to edit the pie 2D chart.

-## Place values inside the Pie/Doughnut Chart
+## Place values inside the Pie/Doughnut chart

 Starting v3.14.0, FusionCharts Suite XT allows you to place the values inside the pie/doughnut slices of a pie and doughnut chart respectively.
 This helps to improve the overall look as it saves the canvas area outside the chart.